Meet the Detection For Good Team

 Megan holds a Ph.D. in conservation science and ecology and has over 15 years of experience as a research scientist.

-She has worked as a planner, manager, and consultant in government and industry.
-She is an exceptional data analyst, has analysed thousands of ecological datasets collected using hundreds of methods using a range of modeling approaches using methods from economics, ecology, and social science.
+She has worked as a planner, manager, and consultant in government and industry focused on threatened species monitoring and management.
+She is an exceptional data analyst, has analysed thousands of threatened species datasets collected using hundreds of methodsm, using a range of modeling approaches using methods from economics, ecology, and social science.
 Megan is a specialist in conservation decision-making and evaluation, and how we can most efficiently deliver the best conservation impact for our investment, and is passionate about conservation and monitoring that make a difference.

 Megan is a certified professional dog trainer with the IMDT, a world-class institute for modern ethical dog training, earning membership with Distinction and a Certificate III in Dog Training and Behavior (Open College Network).

-Megan is an operational detection dog handler, working in remote environments to detect threatened species, and member of the Australian Dog Conservation Network.
+Megan is an operational detection dog handler, working in remote environments to detect threatened species, treasurer elect of the Australian Dog Conservation Network and founding member of the Conservation Dog Alliance.
 Megan has also undertaken extensive safety and welfare training.
-Training and deploying Conservation Detection Dogs to collect data brings her skills and passions together and she collaborates with experts internationally to deliver detection dog research and applications.
+Training and deploying Conservation Detection Dogs to collect data brings her skills and passions together and collaborates with experts internationally to deliver detection dog research and applications, especially for threatened species and live targets.

 Sniffer-in Chief